pingcap/docs/br/backup-and-restore-overview.md

 - Restore backup data:

     - You can **restore a full backup** or **specific databases or tables** in a full backup.
-    - Based on backup data (full backup and log backup), you can specify any time point to restore the target cluster to the state when it is backed up.
+    - Based on backup data (full backup and log backup), you can restore the target cluster to any time point of the backup cluster.
 This type of restore is called point-in-time recovery, or PITR for short.

 ### Back up cluster data